TaylorMonacelli/openunison.github.io/docs/identity providers/azuread.md

 Click on **+ New client secret**, give it a description and a life span.
 How long the secret is valid is based on your requirements and compliance needs.
 Once you click **Add**, the secret will become available for you to copy.
 Copy it, and store it to the `OIDC_CLIENT_ID` key in the `orchestra-secrets-source` `Secret`.  ***If using `echo` to based64 encode the data, make sure to use `echo -n` to avoid adding an extra newline!***

 With the client secret created and stored in your cluster, the next step is to setup your token.
 Next, click on **Token configuration** on the left hand side.
-Next, click on **Add optional claim** and choose `email`, `family_name`,`given_name`, and `preferred_username` and click **Add**.
+Next, click on **Add optional claim** and choose `email`, `family_name`,`given_name`, `upn`, and `preferred_username` and click **Add**.
 When AzureAD asks if you want to add the scopes automatically, agree.
 Adding these claims isn't required, but will make it much easier to manage your integration.

 ![Add optional claims](../../../assets/images/identity-providers/azuread/3.png)